RimuEirnarn/RimuEirnarn/README.md

 ## Introduction (and a note)

-I'm RimuEirnarn or sometimes RimuAerisya.
+I'm RimuEirnarn or sometimes RimuAerisya (you can call me Rimu).
 I set sail to embark my journey of Web Development, Game Development, and Programming in general.

 **Note**: I'm a second-year vocational high school student, so I may not be able to respond quickly or craft some decent code.